 These new arc segments are then added to a list.
 This could have been

-made simpler with some clever use of the copy
+made simpler with some clever use of the copy library, but

 since I still need the original radii later10,